kayleedockter/kayleedockter.github.io/README.md

 I am a student at Weber State University pursuing a Computer Science degree with a minor in Mathematics.
 I am also currently working as a Business Intelligence Account Manager at Marketstar.

 Checkout out some of my most recent projects below.
-Each link to their respective github repos.
+***Each of their names link to their respective github repos.***

 ## Projects: